raresociopath/raresociopath.github.io/_posts/devops/2018-10-29-ansible-arch.md

 1. More about dynamic inventories <a href="https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script" target="_blank">here.</a>

-## Entry point
+## Master playbook ( master )

-setup.yml is the entry point of your ansible scripts, that's why it should be as clean as possible.
+setup.yml is the entry point (master) playbook of your ansible scripts, that's why it should be as clean as possible.
 Try to only import plays in here.